Kruptein/planarally-docs/docs/dm/assets.md

 Under Cat. is the category, and under Name is the specific member of that category.

 To assign an shape its category, click on the label in the list.
-To the right is an eye icon, which makes this label public.
+To the right is <font-awesome :icon="['fas', 'eye']"/> , which makes this label public.
 Beside that is the option to delete the label.

 Once these categories have been defined, you can click “filter” in the bottom right corner.